Fort Lemhi: Formation

 Brigham Young called twenty-seven men from the Salt Lake Valley to form the Salmon River Mission and preach to the "remnants of the House of Jacob," meaning the Native Americans Thomas S. Smith led the group and George Washington Hill served as their main Shoshonean language interpreter.
 The party travelled about 380 miles north of Salt Lake City to the Salmon River valley (then in Oregon Territory).
 They selected a permanent site to build a settlement on June 15, 1855 on land used by Bannock, Shoshone, Nez Perce and Flathead peoples.
 Access to each of these nations made the location ideal for a missionary outpost.
-The Nez Perce and Bannock leaders agreed to let the missionaries use the land for fishing, hunting, and logcutting, as long as it was not done to make a profit.
+The Nez Perce and Bannock leaders agreed to let the missionaries use the land for fishing, hunting, and log cutting, as long as it was not done to make a profit.

 The community grew to over 200 people.
 The settlers brought stock raising and irrigated farming to the region, and dug ditches which are still in use.
 At the direct behest of Brigham Young and Heber C. Kimball, at least three of the Mormon missionaries at Fort Lemhi married Shoshone women: Ezra J. Barnard, Thomas Day, and Richard B. Margetts.